caiyuanhao1998/MST/README.md

 ![ntire](./figure/ntire.png)

+#### Introduction
+This is a baseline and toolbox for spectral compressive imaging reconstruction.
+This repo supports **over 15** algorithms.
+Our method [MST++](https://github.com/caiyuanhao1998/MST-plus-plus) won the NTIRE 2022 Challenge on spectral recovery from RGB images.
+If you find this repo useful, please give it a star ⭐ and consider citing our paper in your research.
+Thank you.

 #### News
+- **2024.04.09 :** We release the results of the three traditional model-based methods, i.e., [TwIST](https://ieeexplore.ieee.org/document/4358846), [GAP-TV](https://arxiv.org/pdf/1511.03890.pdf), and [DeSCI](https://arxiv.org/pdf/1807.07837.pdf) for your convenience to conduct research.
+Feel free to use them. 😄
 - **2024.03.21 :** Our methods [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer) and [MST++](https://github.com/caiyuanhao1998/MST-plus-plus) (NTIRE 2022 Spectral Reconstruction Challenge Winner) ranked top-2 in the [NTIRE 2024 Challenge on Low Light Enhancement](https://codalab.lisn.upsaclay.fr/competitions/17640).
 Code, pre-trained models, training logs, and enhancement results will be released in [the repo of Retinexformer](https://github.com/caiyuanhao1998/Retinexformer).
 Stay tuned! 🚀
 - **2024.02.15 :** [NTIRE 2024 Challenge on Low Light Enhancement](https://codalab.lisn.upsaclay.fr/competitions/17640) begins.
 Welcome to use our [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer) or [MST++](https://github.com/caiyuanhao1998/MST-plus-plus) (NTIRE 2022 Spectral Reconstruction Challenge Winner) to participate in this challenge! :trophy:
 - **2023.12.02 :** Codes for real experiments have been updated.
 Welcome to check and use them. 🥳